kostyantyn/hydra_attribute/README.md

 ## Notice
 Until the first major version is released:
 * each new minor version doesn't guarantee back compatibility with previous one
-* gem isn't stable enough for using in production

 ## Requirements
 * ruby >= 1.9.2